 Judge Crnkovich received a bachelor's degree in English from the University of Nebraska Omaha in 1980, before earing a Juris Doctorate at Creighton University Law School in 1983.

-Judicial/Law Related Activities
+Judicial/Law Related Affiliation

-Omaha Bar Association
+Nebraska Bar Association Omaha Bar Association

-National Council of Juvenile and Family Court Judges
+National Council of Juvenile & Family Court Judges

-Nebraska Separate Juvenile Court Judges Association
+Nebraska Separate Juvenile Court Judges Association Robert M. Spire Inns of Court

-Nebraska State Bar Association/County Judges Association, Special Committee to Review the Juvenile Code
+Special Committee to Review Juvenile Code (1993 -1995)

 Nebraska Supreme Court Committees

 - Nebraska Bar Association Fellow